jjimenezlopez/cordova-plugin-statusbar/README.md

 cordova-plugin-statusbar
 ============================

-Enable or disable Android 4.4's translucent statusbar.
+Set the Android 4.4's statusbar color.

 Plugin for Cordova >= 3.0